Brandon Victor Dixon Awards

 • All participating schools are invited to attend the Awards Ceremony.

-• The top five (5) nominees for each of the Best Actress and Best Actor Awards will be invited to perform one (1) of the songs (solo or duet only) they performed in their school’s musical during the Awards Ceremony.
+• The top five (5) nominees for each of the Best Actress and Best Actor Awards will be invited to perform one (1) solo from their nominated role during the Awards Ceremony.

 • Full information about nominations for the Jimmy Awards can be found on their website.